How to Knit a Swatch & Calculate Gauge

 The good news is that it’s not worth the effort to calculate this for small spans.
 So the only time you’ll need this formula is for large measurements.

-And if you’re really math-averse and don’t want to do this, I encourage you to guesstimate how much shorter to knit your piece.
+If you’re really math-averse and exact fit is not critical, you can guesstimate how much shorter to knit your piece.

 Customize Your Garment